 By the time he was 25 years old, St. Louis Cardinals outfielder Austin McHenry was considered one of baseball’s best outfielders and hitters, especially after enjoying a 1921 season that saw him finish with a .350 batting average, second only to teammate and future Hall of Famer Rogers Hornsby.
 McHenry also finished second to Hornsby in slugging at .531, placed among the top five National League hitters in doubles, home runs, RBIs, total bases, and extra-base hits, and was one of only six N.L. hitters with 200 hits that season.

-Combined with a strong arm and an easy gait that was sometimes mistaken for indifference, McHenry was considered not only one of baseball’s best outfielders and hitters after his remarkable 1921 campaign, but one of the ten best left fielders of all time to that point in baseball history.
+Blessed with a strong arm and an easy gait that was sometimes mistaken for indifference, McHenry was considered not only one of baseball’s best outfielders and hitters after his remarkable 1921 campaign, but one of the ten best left fielders of all time to that point in baseball history.
 His performance tailed off in 1922 as he battled inconsistency at the plate and in the field, caused mostly by problems with his vision that had McHenry fearing he was going blind.
 Concerned about his health, Cardinals manager Branch Rickey sent McHenry to his Ohio home to rest, where it was discovered the star outfielder had a brain tumor.
 Tragically, he would lose his life only four months later.

 Austin Bush McHenry was born on September 22, 1895 in Wrightsville, Ohio to Oscar and Hannah (Jones) McHenry.
 He was the oldest of two children, preceding his sister Alice by two years.
 He grew up in Jefferson Township in Adams County and played baseball through high school, but it wasn’t until 1914 when he came under the tutelage of scout Billy Doyle, who ran a baseball school for young players in Ohio, that he really began to show off his abilities.
 McHenry started out as a second baseman but was shifted to the outfield where he found immediate success.
 “There he shone with brilliancy,” wrote the Portsmouth Daily Times.
 “It seemed that no one could hit it over his head and he was a genius on coming in for short line-drives over the infield.
 He had the uncanny intuition of playing for this and that batter and it was not long until Manager Gableman made him a regular.
 From that day on McHenry by his consistent playing began to make baseball history for himself.”